ansarimuneeb/Text-Analytics/README.md

-Refer to the report of this project for detailed interpretation of the results.
+Refer to the "Sentiment Analysis Report.pdf" for detailed interpretation of the results.